aadarshpp/CS50x/Week 3 – Algorithms/README.md

 ## Problem Set

+### Sort
+Analyze and identify sorting algorithms (selection sort, bubble sort, and merge sort) based on the behavior of three compiled sorting programs.

+- **Objective:** Examine the sorting programs, determine which algorithm each uses by observing how they operate, and explain your reasoning.
+Record your findings in `answers.txt` within the `sort` folder.

 ### Tideman
 Implements Tideman's ranked pairs voting method to determine the winner of an election based on voters' preferences.